apfeltee/reddpics/README.md

 ----

+# Features

+As of now, reddpics supports `http://i.reddit.com` images, `http://i.imgur.com` images, as well as imgur albums, imgur gallery pages, and single-image imgur pages.
+Any URL that sets the proper content-type header (which would be `image/(png|gif|jpeg)`) is downloaded as image.

+# Installation and Usage

 Since reddpics uses httprb, redd, nokogiri, and trollop, you need to install them before you can use it:

     gem install http redd trollop nokogiri